Rocky-Dewan/HashSuite/README.md

 2. Reinstall dependencies: `pnpm install`
 3. Try building again: `pnpm build`

-## 📝 License
+##  License

 This project is provided as-is for educational and professional use.
 Feel free to modify and distribute as needed.

-## 🤝 Contributing
+##  Contributing

 Contributions are welcome!
 If you find bugs or have suggestions for improvements, please feel free to submit issues or pull requests.

 ## 📞 Support

-For issues, questions, or suggestions, please refer to the project documentation or contact the development team.
+For issues, questions, or suggestions, please refer to the project documentation or contact with me.

 ---